seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 I have one thing more to ask him yet, good Charmian:
-But ’tis no matter; thou shalt bring him to me
+But 'tis no matter; thou shalt bring him to me
 Where I will write.
 All may be well enough.

 **CHARMIAN**